Information MenuBooking Conditions

 Orwell View Barns Holiday Cottages Information

-Orwell View Barns is a member of the Green Tourism Business Scheme which provides accreditation and encouragement for tourism businesses to reduce the environmental impact of their activities.
-By promoting sustainable practices the scheme will help ensure the continued enjoyment of the environment around us for future generations.
+Orwell View Barns promotes sustainable practices which will will help ensure the continued enjoyment of the environment around us for future generations.

 We seek to minimise the risk of possible pollution in our policies and activities.
 As part of our commitment to continuous environmental improvement Orwell View Barns uses a Klargester bio disc sewage treatment plant and heating and hot water is supplied by a low carbon biomass wood chip boiler.